 For many people, change is something that they eagerly look forward to.
 But mention that word to any cat in the known universe and you're likely to get an aggravated hiss in response.
 Why?
 Because these animals love the predictability of daily routine to the point where a single missed meal is more than enough to upset them.
+So how do you move house with cat?

 On the evening before your move, feed your pet his favourite meal, then close all windows shut and lock the door.
 It may seem like a cruel thing to do, but it's the safest way to ensure that your purring friend won't suddenly dash out through your front door while the team handles your packed belongings.
 If locking your door is not an option, then a simple warning sign should be enough to protect your pet from all the commotion in your hallway.
 Finally, make sure to gently put your cat inside a reliable carrier before allowing the removal specialists to take a peek inside the room.
 If you find packing difficult, you can check how to pack for a long-distance moves first.